Bond restrictions lifted for Kuehni

 The jury, which convicted Kuehni of hiding a corpse, was hung on a charge of second-degree homicide, which prosecutors are retrying her on in a December trial.

-Duvall said prospect of a second jury acquitting her of a homicide charge -- this time, second-degree -- represents “tremendous incentive to return to court.”
-He also noted that a not-guilty verdict in Kuehni’s second trial could put her conviction for hiding a corpse in jeopardy.
+Duvall said the prospect of a second jury acquitting her of a homicide charge — this time, second-degree — represents a "tremendous incentive to return to court."
+He also noted that a not-guilty verdict in Kuehni's second trial could put her conviction for hiding a corpse in jeopardy.

 "There is incentive for her to stay," he said.

-As to her danger to the community, Duvall noted that Kuehni “is not a teenager” and has no criminal history -- or evidence of antisocial behavior.
-He did concede that the case involves “extreme violence,” but said it pertained to “a particular situation with a particular individual.”
+As to any danger to the community, Duvall noted that Kuehni "is not a teenager" and has no criminal history — or evidence of antisocial behavior.
+He did concede that the case involves "extreme violence," but said it pertained to "a particular situation with a particular individual."

 "I'm scared to death," she said Thursday after learning the change in bail conditions.